OctopusSolutionsEngineering/octopus-configuration-jumpstart/README.md

 **Note**

-If you are using a folder per space and separate statefiles per space, you may also consider different Octopus user accounts per folder.
+If you are using a folder per space and separate state files per space, you may also consider different Octopus user accounts per folder.
 You can see examples of this in the `team-a` and `team-b` examples.

 ### Backend Authorization